20+ Glamorous Roaring 20s Party Ideas for a Dazzling Night

 Decanter Bar Cart

-Dust off those crystal decanters.
-Even if you’re just putting regular juice in them, the glass-cut look screams Prohibition-era luxury.
-It’s all about the presentation, right?
+Dust off crystal decanters — even if you’re just pouring regular juice in them, the look screams Prohibition-era luxury.
+Presentation is everything.